 - 12.3 Any teacher who discovers that an act of FGM appears to have been carried out on a pupil under 18 must immediately (in consultation with the DSL) report this to the police, personally.
 This is a statutory duty, and teachers will face disciplinary sanctions for failing to meet it. - 12.4 The duty above does not apply in cases where a pupil is at risk of FGM or FGM is suspected but is not known to have been carried out.
-Staff must not examine pupils. - 12.5 Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18 must speak to the DSL and follow our local safeguarding procedures. - 12.6 Any member of staff who suspects a pupil is at risk of FGM must speak to the DSL and follow our local safeguarding children's partnership procedures.
+Staff must not examine pupils. - 12.5 Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18, must speak to the DSL and follow our local safeguarding procedures. - 12.6 Any member of staff who suspects a pupil is at risk of FGM must speak to the DSL and follow our local safeguarding children's partnership procedures

-13 Radicalisation and Terrorism
+13. Radicalisation and Terrorism

-- 13.1 Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism leading to terrorism.
+- 13.1 Radicalisation is the process of a person legitimising support for, or use of, terrorist violence.
 Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
-The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - 13.2 If staff are concerned about a change in the behaviour of an individual or see something that concerns them (this could be a colleague too) they must seek advice appropriately with the DSL who must contact the Education Safeguarding Team or the Leeds Prevent Team 0113 5350810 for further advice (see appendix 9). - 13.3 Schools and colleges are expected to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
+The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious, or ideological cause. - 13.2 If staff are concerned about a change in the behaviour of an individual or see something that concerns them (this could be a colleague too) consider the 'NOTICE, CHECK SHARE' process for making a referral where required (see appendix 9).
+If you require further support or information, contact the Education Safeguarding Team or the Leeds Prevent Team on 0113 5350810. - 13.3 Schools and colleges are expected to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
 This means being able to demonstrate both a general understanding of the risks affecting children and young people in the area and a specific understanding of how to identify individual children who may be at risk of radicalisation and what to do to support them.
-The Education Safeguarding Team and the Prevent team can advise and identify local referral pathways. - 13.4 Effective early help relies on all staff to be vigilant and aware of the nature of the risk for children and young people, and what support may be available.
+For further guidance please see Managing risk of radicalisation in your education setting GOV.UK (www.gov.uk) - 13.4 Effective early help relies on all staff to be vigilant and aware of the nature of the risk for children and young people, and what support may be available.
 Our school will ensure that as far as possible all front-line staff will undertake Prevent awareness training.
+DSLs and those with a responsibility for Prevent will ensure they attend Prevent training every two years, in particular focusing on local threat and risk and ideology training as outlined in the Prevent Duty Guidance.

-14 Channel
+14. Channel